Capitol Reef Travel Tips

 Cathedral Valley Campground is a fine option for primitive camping.
 Spacious sites sit among a partially open forest of pinyon pine and juniper on the flanks of Thousand Lake Mountain.
 This primitive, bring-your-own-water campground is suitable for tenters.
 Hikers with map and compass in hand can explore to their hearts’ content, while photographers will find an endless array of images to make.
 The campground has 6 sites with fire pits, picnic tables, and vault toilets.
 No hookups, reservations, or fees.

 To find the campground from the visitor center, drive east on S.R.
 24 for 11.7 miles.
 Make a left at the small sign onto River Ford Road (also known as Hartnet Road), a dirt road, to a fork at 25.4 miles.
-Straight (west) would lead to Thousand Lake Mountain; keep right (north) for 0.3 mile to the campground, which is on the left (west).
+Straight (west) would lead to Thousand Lake Mountain; keep right (north) for 0.3 miles to the campground, which is on the left (west).
 If you’d rather not ford the river, continue east on S.R.
 24 for an additional 6.7 miles to Caineville Wash Road; follow it about 29 miles to the campground.

 GPS: 38.474671, -111.367581.